 If your fun-to-consequence number tends to skew negative, you may want to explore your underlying issues with a professional, so that fun wins out.

-As I mentioned in the previous blog post, that doesn’t necessarily mean you have to stop drinking.
+As I mentioned in the previous blog post, “The 5 Stages of Intoxication“, that doesn’t necessarily mean you have to stop drinking.
 Some people benefit from moderating their drinking, others take a break from drinking and are able to return to drinking in a moderate fashion, and some need to stop permanently.

 Some who decide to quit substances enjoy the fellowship and support of 12-step programs, or another program, such as Hip Sobriety.
 I’ve worked with people along with and instead of these programs.
 Everyone is different and needs to find the approach that works best for him or her.